 Snapshots of Food Industry News

-Union Minister for Food Processing Industries Harsimrat Kaur Badal has stated that the government is looking to procure investments worth US $10 billion in food processing sector in the next five years.
+Union Minister for Food Processing Industries Harsimrat Kaur Badal has stated that the government is looking to procure investments worth the US $10 billion in food processing sector in the next five years.
 There has already been a growth of 40 percent in FDI in multi-branded food retail after the government had announced 100 percent FDI in the sector last year.
 Badal stated that once the infrastructure is ready and the seamless ‘farm to fork’ value chain is in place then there will be huge investments in the sector as there is a growing interest in the sector.
-There have been a lot of overseas enquiries for joint ventures especially from the European countries, Japan and the Middle East.
+There have been a lot of overseas inquiries for joint ventures especially from the European countries, Japan and the Middle East.
 ‘World Food India 2017’ to be held in New Delhi from November 3-5 is being organized to showcase the food processing sector, policies and connect global and domestic industry.

 The scheme will benefit 20 lakh farmers and generate 5, 30,500 direct and indirect employment in the country by the year 2019-20.
 The government is also expecting to operationalize all 42 food parks and 100 cold chains in the next two years.